gincoat/gincoat.github.io/docs/redirect.md

 title: Redirect
 ---

-To redirect to any url internal or external simply call the `Redirect` in the context variable, here is how you can do it:
+To redirect to any url internal or external simply call the context's method `Redirect`, here is how you can do it:
 ```go
 func SomeHandler(c *gin.Context){
 	c.Redirect(http.StatusMovedPermanently, "https://google.com")